-When Shashank asked me whether I want to join him for a bird shooting @ Manchanabele, I immediately said yes.
-Even though I didn’t have a proper equipment to shoot birds, I joined him as it had been a long time since I went out on a bike ride.
+When Shashank asked me whether I want to join him for a bird shooting at Manchanabele, I immediately said yes.
+Even though I didn’t have proper equipment to shoot birds, I joined him, as it had been a long time since I went out on a bike ride.

 About Manchanabele dam:

 It’s a less known, small water dam approximately 40-45KMs from Bangalore and the dam is built across river Arkavati.
 This is a nice place for bird-watchers with plenty of resident and few migratory birds.